SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Jasper's Corner Tap & Kitchen: American gastropub with a large selection of beers and cocktails, lower level of the Hotel Spero, 401 Taylor Street

-• Johnny Foley's Irish House: Irish bar with tasty traditional dishes such as bangers and mash, corned beef and cabbage, and fish and chips, 243 O'Farrell St
+• Johnny Foley's Irish House: Irish bar with tasty traditional dishes, such as bangers and mash, corned beef and cabbage, and fish and chips, 243 O'Farrell St

-How to Get to the District
+How to Get to the SF Theater District

-The central location of the San Francisco theater district makes it easy to get to from many locations around the city and the Bay Area.
-I recommend taking public transit if you can because parking in the area is tight.
+The central location of the San Francisco Theater District makes it easy to get to from many locations around the city and the Bay Area.

 SF Public Transit